 Activities in which a Special Use Permit for Scattering of Cremains is required:

 If your activities fall outside the guidelines listed above, you must have a permit.
 Please note that if a ceremony such as a color guard or memorial service is part of the scattering of cremains, a permit is required.

 If a Special Use Permit is required, the National Park Service may recover and retain costs associated with managing the activity.
 The authority for the National Park Service to recover and retain costs associated with managing special park uses is found at 54 U.S.C.§ 103104.
 Charges established for a special park use under this authority are intended to recover costs associated with managing that activity and not to generate revenue beyond actual cost.
 If any additional costs are incurred, the permittee will be billed at the conclusion of the permit.
 Please call the Commercial Services office at 870-365-2702 or 870-365-2724 to inquire if your activity will need a permit.

 Conditions for scattering cremains with or without a permit: To maintain park natural and cultural resources and quality visitor experiences the following conditions and requirements apply to scattering of cremains:

-Requests for a permit application or Authorization Memo may be made in person at park headquarters, via telephone, email or letter.
+Requests for a permit application or Authorization Memo may be made through park headquarters, via telephone, email or letter.
 The Special Use Permit application form may be downloaded from the park website.
 Park contact information is: